olir/Frankenstein/README.md

 # Frankenstein VR
 Free Video Converter for Virtual Reality and 3D based on ffmpeg and OpenCV for Java.
-It's a small open source platform for OpenCV-based video filters, that can be pluged as custom filters into the processing pipeline:
+It's a small, open-source platform for OpenCV-based video filtering, where custom filters can be simply added into the processing pipeline:

 <img src="doc/pipeline.png" width="100%">

 When you work on custom filters, you can concentrate on manipulating images with the OpenCV library.
+For a list of available filters and HOWTO see [SegmentFilters.md](https://github.com/olir/Frankenstein/blob/master/SegmentFilters.md).

 The pipeline allows input as video file, camera, network stream or pictures stored as left/right 3D slides (e.g. from nikon camera).